wheezl1/QuantumObliterator/README.md

   message and nothing is consumed.
 - All or nothing: if the whole shipment doesn't fit, none of it moves and no fuel is spent.
 - The lightning on a shipment does no damage, so it can't destroy the sign that tags the pair.
-  Normal obliteration keeps vanilla's damaging lightning.
+  Normal obliteration keeps vanilla's damaging lightning, however
 - Transfers are handled by the server, not the client.

 ## Compatibility

-Built and tested against Valheim 1.0.15 (build 25390630), BepInExPack Valheim 5.4.2350 and Jotunn 2.30.2.

 Required on the server and on every client.
 A vanilla client connecting to a modded server would fall through to ordinary obliteration and destroy its cargo, so the mod refuses that setup rather